-During summer term 2022 I give the lecture to the module Control Engineering 2 (Regelung-stechnik 2) at the Technical University of Braunschweig.
+During summer term 2023 I give the lecture to the module Control Engineering 2 (Regelung-stechnik 2) at the Technical University of Braunschweig.
 To structure the lecture and support my students in their learning process, I prepared these lecture notes.
-As it is the first edition, the notes are still incomplete and are updated in due course of the lecture itself.
-Moreover, I will integrate remarks and corrections throughout the summer term.
+The notes are a living document, which I adapt to the needs and requirements of my students.
+Therefore, I will integrate remarks and corrections throughout the summer term.